This article is updated monthly with our latest picks.

 When two successful actresses, one in the prime of her youth and another middle-aged, are cast to be lovers in a romantic lesbian drama, sexual tension ensues, especially when the older actress's assistant enters the picture.
 Aside from the compelling narrative, the cast is also incredible.
 It stars Juliette Binoche, Kristen Stewart, and Chloe Gracë Moretz.

-A French African couple have been wanting to adopt a baby for a long time.
+A French-African couple have been wanting to adopt a baby for a long time.
 And when the opportunity finally arises, they find out the baby is white.
 This is one of those rare films that's able to productively and thoughtfully use satire and humor while unpacking racism.

 Brought to us by the director of Tomboy and Water Lilies, you can expect Girlhood to be another triumphant tale.
-When a young girl leaves home to escape her abusive father only to become financially dependent on an older man, she learns how to find inner strength to forge a new path for herself.
+When a young girl leaves home to escape her abusive father, only to become financially dependent on an older man, she learns how to find inner strength to forge a new path for herself.
 Though heartbreaking at times, it's ultimately uplifting and inspiring.

 If you want to watch something unique, Amélie is a must-see.
 You'll get drawn into the world of a quirky and charming young woman living in Paris when she falls in love.
 Having to read the subtitles if you don't speak French is so worth it.

 Truly one of the most moving and beautiful love stories ever portrayed in cinema, Amour is going to bring on all the feels.
-We're invited to witness their relationship right when one of them suffers from a stroke.
+We're invited to witness a couple's relationship right when one of them suffers from a stroke.
 Awe-inspiring doesn't even begin to describe the bond between the elderly couple at the center of this film.